-- 2 REPORT TO SHAREHOLDERS
+- CONSOLIDATED FINANCIAL STATEMENTS 4

-- 4 CONSOLIDATED FINANCIAL STATEMENTS
+- NOTES TO CONSOLIDATED FINANCIAL STATEMENTS 14

-- 4 NOTES TO CONSOLIDATED FINANCIAL STATEMENTS
+- DIRECTORS & OFFICERS 34

-- 34 DIRECTORS & OFFICERS
+REPORT

-REPORT TO SHAREHOLDERS
+TO SHAREHOLDERS

-Bermuda Aviation Services Limited (the "Company") and its subsidiaries (the "Group") report a total comprehensive income of \$0.6 million for the year ended March 31, 2023, compared to a comprehensive income of \$1.2 million in the prior year.
-An impairment charge of \$0.8 million (\$0.4 million in prior year) on goodwill was recognized during the year which is reflected in the total comprehensive income for the year.
+Bermuda Aviation Services Limited (the "Company") and its subsidiaries (the "Group") report a total comprehensive income of \$1.0 million for the year ended March 31, 2024, compared to a comprehensive income of \$0.6 million in the prior year.

-Revenues from continuing operations were \$13.7 million for the year, which is an increase of \$1.2 million over prior year.
-Total cost of revenue was \$6.0 million, an increase of \$1.2 million; resulting in a gross margin of \$7.6 million which remains consistent with the prior year.
-The increase in the cost of goods and materials compared to the previous year is primarily a result of inflation and difficulties in sourcing materials.
+Revenues from continuing operations were \$12.4 million for the year, which is a decrease of \$1.3 million over the prior year.
+Total cost of revenue was \$4.7 million, an improvement of \$1.3 million; resulting in a gross margin of \$7.7 million.